bregman-arie/devops-exercises/README.md

   * nova-api - responsible for managing requests/calls
   * nova-compute - responsible for managing instance lifecycle
   * nova-conductor - Mediates between nova-compute and the database so nova-compute doesn't access it directly
+  * nova-cert - Manages X509 certificates for secure communication.
+  * nova-consoleauth - Authorizes tokens for users to access instance consoles.
+  * nova-scheduler - Determines which compute host an instance should be launched on based on a set of filters and weights.
 </b></details>

 <details>